 Why is that?
 To answer that question, it helps to understand a bit about our canine companion’s ancestor, the wolf.

-Wolves in general are considered to be great parents, and male wolves in particular play an important role in caring for their pups.
-Gray wolves, for example, are extremely faithful to their mate and are responsible for feeding her after she has given birth so she can focus on the newborn litter.
+Wolves are considered to be great parents, and male wolves, in particular, play an important role in caring for their pups.
+For example, the male Gray Wolf is typically extremely faithful to his mate and will bring her food her after she gives birth so that she can focus on the newborn litter.

-So how did the male dogs we know today become somewhat indifferent to their pups?
-We likely have ourselves to blame.
-Humans have taken on many of the roles that a wild dog would otherwise fill.
-There is no need to hunt for food when humans are able to supply daily meals.
+Humans have assumed many of the roles that a father dog would otherwise fill.
+For instance, a dog has no need to hunt for food when humans supply daily meals.
 We also provide safe homes for puppies, eliminating the need to guard and protect the litter.

 Today, male dogs are often not even present when their puppies are born.
 So, it’s not too surprising that their paternal instincts don’t match those of wolves.

 But one innate characteristic has stood the test of time: Dogs are pack animals and enjoy companionship and being part of a group.
 So, though a male dog may not have a special relationship with his puppies, over time he may play and interact with his kin, just as he would any other dog (or human).